Skip to main content

 Countryside volunteers

-Help to maintain access to the countryside across North Yorkshire or support nature conservation in the Howardian Hills Area of Outstanding Natural Beauty.
+Help to maintain access to the countryside across North Yorkshire or support nature conservation in the Howardian Hills National Landscape.

 North Yorkshire lays claim to some of the most beautiful landscape in the country, and its footpaths, bridleways and views are enjoyed by visitors from around the world.
 We have a team of over 100 volunteers, who help look after 6,000 kilometres of public rights of way and play an instrumental role in preserving access to the countryside so that it can be enjoyed for years to come.